 Children Under the Age of 13

-Mercy College is concerned about the privacy of young children.
+Mercy University is concerned about the privacy of young children.
 Our website is not intended for children under 13 years of age.
 No one under the age of 13 may provide any personal information on our website.
 We do not knowingly collect any personal information from children under 13 years.
 If you are under 13, do not use or provide any information on this Website or through any of its features, register on the Website, make any purchases through the Website, use any of the interactive or public comment features of this Website, or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or username you may use.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 13, please contact us at email@example.com, or phone number 914-674-7526.
+If you believe we might have any information from or about a child under 13, please contact us at firstname.lastname@example.org, or phone number 914-674-7526.

 California residents under 16 years of age may have additional rights regarding the collection and sale of their personal information.
 Please see Your California Privacy Rights for more information.